 By the way, you should not panic if you find any radioactive objects in the city, as they are usually quite safe.
 The really dangerous thing is the radiation that gets into the body through the food, for example...

 Checking food for radiation is actually an extremely difficult task for most dosimeters, and first of all for those designed on the above-mentioned SBM-20-1 sensors or similar Geiger tubes.

 As a result of accidental or uncontrolled releases, radioactive substances caught by the atmosphere winds and then fell out with rains over large areas thousands of miles from the epicenter.
 Plants absorb these substances for decades.
 These plants are consumed by cows and other farmed livestock.
 As a result, we have raw dairy products, berries, mushrooms, meat, fish, which may contain radioactive substances inside.
 Of course, you should not be very afraid to accidentally buy mushrooms or berries from Chernobyl and similar zones one day, after all, there is sanitary control, which, as a rule, cuts off heavily contaminated food.
-But on an ongoing basis, it is better not to take food from these territories.
-There may be more unpredictable surprises if you pick mushrooms and berries yourself, especially on some territories of Scandinavia, Eastern Europe, Germany, Austria, the Balkan region, and some other regions, where Chernobyl radioactive cloud fallout fell in in 1986.
-They will lie in the ground for a long time, feeding plant roots and fungal mycelium with elements such as Cesium-137 and Strontium-90.
+But on an ongoing basis, it is better not to take food from contaminated territories.
+There may be more unpredictable surprises if you pick mushrooms and berries yourself, especially on some territories of Scandinavia, Eastern Europe, Germany, Austria, the Balkan region, and some other regions, where Chernobyl radioactive cloud fallout in 1986.
+Radiation stays in the soil for a very long time, feeding plant roots and fungal mycelium with elements such as Cesium-137 and Strontium-90.

 Key features of RadiaCode:

 - instant response to changes in radiation levels, approx 30x times faster than regular Geiger counters, based on GM tubes;